 Sunday, May 20th from 3:00 – 5:00 PM

 Sunday, May 20th from 7:00 – 9:00 PM

 Monday, May 21st from 1:00 – 3:00 PM

 For a full description of the entire process view our timeline.

 Images from our Community Meetings

-Minutes from Facilities Assessment Meetings held by the San Juan Island Library Board of Trustees
+Minutes from Special Board Meetings, Work Sessions , and Public Forum Meetings about Library Facilities held by the San Juan Island Library Board of Trustees

-Although specific issues are often discussed at the regular monthly Board of Trustees meetings (3 pm on the second Tuesday of each month, in the library meeting room), we also conduct dedicated work sessions.
+Although specific issues are often discussed at the regular monthly Board of Trustees meetings (3 pm on the second Tuesday of each month, in the library meeting room), we also conduct special board meetings, dedicated work sessions, and public forum meetings.
 Any meeting we conduct is an open public meeting, which we advertise in the newspaper, and the public is welcome.

-The notes and minutes from our work sessions are kept along with the regular Board of Trustees meeting minutes located on our website.
-Additionally, we will post links here to work session and public forum meetings specifically about facilities assessment and planning.
+The notes and minutes from these meetings are kept along with the regular Board of Trustees meeting minutes located on our website.
+Additionally, we will post links here to all special meetings specifically about facilities assessment and future planning.